XenoSlug/Deckcord/README.md

 - [Vencord](https://vencord.dev/) gets injected automatically before discord is loaded.
 It's needed to access a lot of the functionality that allows the plugin to do cool stuff, but also gives ya access to tons of other cool stuff.
 - Working screenshare with audio

+## How to install
+1. Enable *Developer Mode* in Decky General settings.
+2. Go to Developer in Decky settings.
+3. Type `http://tzatzikiweeb.moe/Deckcord.zip` in *Install Plugin from URL* and press install

+### Deckcord is provided with no gurantee as for its functionality, and I offer no "official" support for it.
+You can ask in the relevant thread on the [Decky Discord](https://discord.com/invite/U88fbeHyzt) and I will try to help if it's something simple.
+If it breaks, I will try to fix it, but that's it.

 ## Credits
 - Huge thanks to [@aagaming](https://github.com/AAGaming00) for his enormous contributions towards getting mic working on the SteamClient tab, as well as his general support throughout the development of this plugin.
 - Huge thanks to [@Epictek](https://github.com/Epictek) for his help in getting QR Code login working.

 - Huge thanks to [@jessebofill](https://github.com/jessebofill) for the menu patching code.